 Boston is one of the most kid-friendly and easy large cities to navigate with kids.
-There is so much to do and see that will entertain and educate family members from toddlers to teens to parents.
+There is so much to do and see that will entertain and educate family members, from toddlers, to teens, to parents.
 The hardest part about visiting Boston with kids is narrowing down the list of things to do.
-Here are some of our top things to do in Boston with kids to help you narrow it down!
+Here are some of our favorite things to do in Boston with kids to help you make a plan for your next vacay!

 Things to Do in Boston with Kids

 One of our top things to do in Boston with kids, or any city we are visiting for the first time, is to hop on a bus or trolley tour.
-It helps us get our bearings, allows us to get some background on the most famous sites in a city, and gives us the option of hopping off to explore further.
-Sometimes we simply kick back and enjoy the scenery while being entertained, noting places we’d like to visit later in our journey.
+It helps us get our bearings, allows us to get some background on the most famous sites in a city and gives us the option of hopping off to explore further.
+Sometimes we simply kick back and enjoy the scenery while being entertained, noting places we’d like to visit later on our journey.
 Do you want to see where Paul Revere made his horseback ride to warn the Minutemen that the British were coming?
-History lovers can hop aboard the climate-controlled bus of the USA Guided Tours: Discover Boston Full-Day Bus Tour or the Colonial Half-Day Bus Tour to see that location and many many others.
+History-lovers can hop aboard the climate-controlled bus of the USA Guided Tours: Discover Boston Full-Day Bus Tour or the Colonial Half-Day Bus Tour to see that location and many, many others.

 Follow the Freedom Trail